turguthakki/VPNThing/CODING_STYLE.md

 **✅ COMPLETE: Coding Style Conversion Finished**

-The VPNThing project has been successfully converted to fully comply with professional coding standards.
+The VPNThing project has been successfully converted to fully comply with modern coding standards.
 All style deviations have been identified and corrected:

 - **Build Status**: ✅ 0 errors, 0 warnings
 - **Formatting**: ✅ Consistent across all files
-- **Style Compliance**: ✅ 100% professional standard conformance
+- **Style Compliance**: ✅ 100% modern standard conformance
 - **Automation**: ✅ VS Code tasks and formatting configured

 ## Development Workflow